genesiscommunitysuccess/docs/docs/tutorials/building-an-application/basic-auditing.md

 ### Update the event handlers to use auditing

-Now we will have to update the trading_app-eventhandler.kts in order to pass the `entityDb` object into the updated methods of the state machine, as the syncMultiEntityReadWriteGenericSupport parameter.
+Now you must update the **trading_app-eventhandler.kts** in order to pass the `entityDb` object into the updated methods of the state machine, as the **syncMultiEntityReadWriteGenericSuppor**t parameter.
 This should resemble the example below:

 ```kotlin {12,19,26,35}
     eventHandler<Trade>(name = "TRADE_INSERT") {